 Dogs that are afraid of fireworks suffer from noise aversion.
-Help your dog cope during the 4th of July by creating a quiet, dark spot to rest in, by acting normally, or by treating with a safe, prescription drug designed specifically to help noise averse dogs.
+Help your dog cope during July 4th by creating a quiet, dark spot for him to rest in, by acting normally, or by treating with a safe, prescription drug designed to help noise averse dogs.
 More below.

 Why is my dog afraid of loud noises?

-Noise Phobia, a dog’s fear of loud noises, affects many breeds of dogs, but is most pronounced in Shepherds, herding dogs, Huskies, Corgi’s and my own dog Rye 🙂 Typical reactions are cowering, panting, barking, destructive behavior, hiding and escaping.
+Noise Phobia, a dog’s fear of loud noises, affects many breeds of dogs, but is most pronounced in Shepherds, herding dogs, Huskies, and Corgi’s.
+Typical reactions are cowering, panting, barking, destructive behavior, hiding, and escaping.
 Occasionally, dogs forced to endure frightening loud noises become aggressive.
 It is unclear why some breeds are more fearful than others.
-Dogs often learn that dark clouds, wind and rain are the antecedents to the loud thunder that terrifies them and will begin exhibiting signs of fear long before there are any loud noises.
+Dogs often learn that dark clouds, wind, and rain are the antecedents to the loud thunder that terrifies them and will begin exhibiting signs of fear long before there are any loud noises.
 They may also come to associate a group of clamoring children as the precursor to a home display of fireworks and firecrackers.

 Cats almost universally have noise phobia and solve the problem by escaping and hiding.
 Owners report to us that their cats simply disappear…to unknown places within the house, or worse, outside of the house.